pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `pachd.serviceAccount.create` creates a kubernetes service account for pachd.
 Default is true.

 - `pachd.rbac.create`  indicates whether RBAC resources should be created.
 Default is true.

-- `pachd.rbac.clusterRBAC` indicates that ClusterRole and ClusterRoleBinding should be used rather than Role and RoleBinding.
-Default is true.

 #### pachd.storage